-The Agency has recently learned that some registrants have been storing magnitude of the residue samples in a whole state, while the storage stability samples are kept as homogenates.
-[The latter is necessary to ensure the sample can be spiked uniformly.]
+(iii) In some cases magnitude of the residue samples are stored in a whole state, while the storage stability samples are kept as homogenates.
+(The latter is necessary to ensure the sample can be spiked uniformly.)
 Provided the residues are found to be stable, the Agency will normally accept such studies since the use of an homogenate in the storage stability study is likely to represent a worse case versus the use of a whole commodity.
 The homogenization process can release enzymes, acids, and other chemicals that react with the pesticide or its metabolites.
-If residues are unstable in the homogenate, the Agency will decide on a case-by-case basis whether to correct for loss of residues in the stored whole commodities based on the results of the homogenate or take another course of action (e.g., require field trials to be repeated with the samples stored in a different form and/or analyzed closer to the time of collection.)
+If residues are unstable in the homogenate, the Agency will decide on a case-by-case basis whether to correct for loss of residues in the stored whole commodities based on the results of the homogenate or take another course of action (e.g. require field trials to be repeated with the samples stored in a different form and/or analyzed closer to the time of collection.)
 The factors to be considered in making this decision include the degree of loss observed in the homogenized samples and the current risk status of the pesticide.

-The FAO guidelines referenced in paragraph (h)(4) state the following: "If prolonged storage is unavoidable, it is usually preferable to extract the sample, remove most or all of the solvent and store the extracts at a low temperature, preferably at or below -20C.
-This removes the residue from contact with enzymes which might degrade the pesticide and also prevents further possibility of residues being 'bound' in the tissue."
-While EPA does not believe this procedure should be the preferred method of storing samples, it is an acceptable alternative to storing whole samples or homogenates provided that the storage stability samples are handled in the same manner.
+(iv) The FAO guidelines (see paragraph (h)(5) of this guideline) state the following:

+If prolonged storage is unavoidable, it is usually preferable to extract the sample, remove most or all of the solvent and store the extracts at a low temperature, preferably at or below -20 °C. This removes the residue from contact with enzymes which might degrade the pesticide and also prevents further possibility of residues being "bound" in the tissue.

+While the Agency does not believe this procedure should be the preferred method of storing samples, it is an acceptable alternative to storing whole samples or homogenates provided that the storage stability samples are handled in the same manner.

 (4) Sample container.
-As with most parameters in a storage stability study, the sample container ideally should be the same as that used for the magnitude of the residue samples.
-However, the Agency has recently learned that the standard practice by registrants is to store magnitude of the residue samples in plastic bags (for ease of handling and storing large samples that may not be homogenized) and the storage stability samples in glass jars.
-(The latter involve smaller, usually homogenized, samples that need to be fortified with the residue of concern in most cases.)
-The Agency has reservations about this practice since the containers may differ in their air tightness and the pesticide might adsorb differently to the two materials.
+As with most parameters in a storage stability study, the sample container should be the same as that used for the magnitude of the residue samples.
+However, the Agency has learned that the standard practice by registrants is to store magnitude of the residue samples in plastic bags (for ease of handling and storing large samples that may not be homogenized) and the storage stability samples in glass jars.
+(The latter involve smaller, usually homogenized, samples that need to be fortified with the TTR of concern in most cases.)
+The Agency has reservations about this practice since the containers may differ in their airtightness and pesticides might adsorb differently to the two materials.
 However, as long as the pesticide is not volatile, studies will not be rejected solely due to the use of different containers.